 After completing the certificate in computer aided drafting and design, learners can apply their credits toward an associate degree in manufacturing technology.

-Quinsigamond is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
+Quinsigamond Community College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 7. West Kentucky Community and Technical College

 A member of the Kentucky Community and Technical College System, West Kentucky Community and Technical College offers 17 programs entirely online, including a diploma in computer aided drafting and design.

 The drafting and design diploma comprises 48-50 credits and takes four semesters to complete.
 Students must complete two general education classes: humanities and quantitative reasoning.
 Learners build a drafting foundation through six technical core courses including drafting fundamentals and engineering graphics.
 Students can complete the rest of the 22 required credits through technical electives.
 Some electives include introduction to architecture, 3D printing technology, and construction management.
 Students take online courses in two 16-week terms each year.

 Certificate in drafting and design holders can earn WKCTC’s associate in applied science by taking additional general education courses.